sbvegan/perpetual-protocol-developer-guide-grant/guide.md

 export ALCHEMY_OPTIMISM=https://opt-mainnet.g.alchemy.com/v2/<private-key>
 ```

-Next we'll update the `hardhat.config.js`.
+Update the `hardhat.config.js`.
 Add the following to the top of the file:

 ```
 require("dotenv").config()